DanceChat: Large Language Model-Guided Music-to-Dance Generation: Our Approach

+\textbf{Music Caption Construction.} We adopt a structured captioning procedure to extract and represent key musical attributes from each input music clip.
+Building upon the framework proposed by Mustango \cite{melechovsky2023mustango}, we extract four common symbolic descriptors: tempo, chords, keys, and beat structure using a set of specialized tools.
+To further enhance clarity and generation consistency, we follow a controlled template-based sentence construction process, converting each musical attribute into interpretable textual music captions (e.g., `The chord sequence is G. The time signature is 4/4.
+The song is played at the pace of Moderato.
+The key of this song is G minor.').
+These captions are appended to the input prompts to provide rich meta-level guidance for downstream instruction generation.

+\textbf{LLM-based Instruction Generation.} To convert music into interpretable guidance for motion, we generate a textual dance instruction $\mathcal{T}$ from the music caption using an instruction-following LLM.
+The LLM acts as a pseudo choreographer, producing stylistically and rhythmically aligned instructions for each music clip.
+These instructions provide explicit descriptions of body movements, offering fine-grained guidance to the motion generator.
+To ensure consistency and controllability, we adopt a carefully designed prompt engineering strategy inspired by the format and motion description style of the HumanML3D dataset \cite{guo2022generating}.
+As shown in Fig \ref{fig:prompt}, we incorporate key elements such as clip duration and dance style.
+We also avoid directional words and overly fine-grained spatial cues to improve clarity and reduce ambiguity.

 \textbf{Instruction Results.} The output of this process is a set of natural language dance instructions that provide semantic cues for the dance generation model.
-For instance, given a music track with a moderate tempo and a hip-hop style, the generated instruction might read: \textit{The dancer bounces lightly to the beat, alternating shoulder pops with a subtle chest pump.} These instructions capture both the rhythmic alignment and stylistic characteristics of the music, bridging the semantic gap between audio and motion.
-Example is shown in Fig. \ref{fig:prompt}.
+For instance (Fig. \ref{fig:prompt}), given a music track with a moderate tempo and a Hip-Hop style, the generated instruction might read: \textit{This person bounces with the knees while alternating shoulder pops and chest pops, adding a quick head nod on every beat.} These instructions capture both the rhythmic alignment and stylistic characteristics of the music, bridging the semantic gap between music and motion.